 It all boils down to data.
 Rather than trying to stay up-to-date with the latest trends, smaller grocers that analyze their data can understand their specific customers to target, and even predict, their individual needs.

 Let’s look at the top data strategies for smaller e-grocers to grow their business.

 Deep-data Dive, In-store and Out

 Customer data is intricately linked to the supply chain.
 E-grocers may have one system for customer preferences and loyalty and another for an overview of suppliers, stock availability, and warehousing.
 Both data sets need to be aligned for optimization to be successful.

-When inventory, in-store, and online sales data are in one place, teams can see what products are available, running low, in the most demand, and at which locations or specific platform.
+When inventory, in-store, and online sales data are in one place, teams can see what products are available, running low, in the most demand, and at which locations or specific platforms.
 For example, if the bakery section causes the highest waste, retailers may choose to offer an online promotion that upsells fresh bread alongside tinned soup.
 However, suppliers must be ready to restock the shelves.

 Reliable records of items sold online, in-store, basket sizes, and product pairings will help smaller retailers align their digital store layouts and promotions with audience expectations and avoid excess waste.
-Grocers, suppliers, warehouses, and e-commerce teams that share a central system can create optimal, low-waste strategies in real-time.
+Grocers, suppliers, warehouses, and e-commerce teams that share a central system can create optimal, low-waste strategies in real time.

 Integrated Value Proposition

 To keep e-shoppers coming back, smaller grocers must match customer needs with their own.
 However, customers’ wants and needs are changeable.
 Grocers should use their data to continuously identify their online customers’ purchasing habits and preferences to meet customer expectations.